Tinram/Login-Spider/README.md

 ## Speed

-Dependent on CPU and OS, approximately 35 seconds to process a 200 page website.
+Dependent on CPU and OS, approximately 35 seconds to process a 200 page website on a localhost server.

 ## Credits